-I refer to such women as pre-orgasmic, because they have not climaxed yet.
-For many such women, there can be feelings of shame, disappointment and frustration.
-They may feel disconnected from themselves sexually, or deficient somehow.
-The absence of orgasm can catalyze feelings of inadequacy and anxiety.
+For many women who struggle to reach orgasm, there can be feelings of shame, disappointment, and frustration.
+They may feel disconnected from themselves sexually or deficient somehow.
+The absence of orgasm (also known as anorgasmia) can catalyze feelings of inadequacy and anxiety.

-1. Watch what you put in your mouth.
+2. Watch what you put in your mouth.

 The important thing here is that because of the brain's neuroplasticity, our bodies and neural networks can be retrained.
 So consider what makes you feel aroused, and identify what path your arousal takes.
-Does it peak then stop, does it fizzle out, does it never get lift off?
+Does it peak, then stop?
+Does it fizzle out?
+Does it never get liftoff?

-5. Masturbate, Masturbate, Masturbate
+5. Masturbate, masturbate, masturbate.

 6. Get some extra help.